 Registered Interior Designers evaluate interior space utilization needs and prepare conceptual drawings and construction documents for interior spaces.
 Registered interior designers may not provide drawings that include load-bearing partitions.
 They also specify finishes, furniture, fixtures and equipment that are subject to uniform building codes.

 Residential Designers are similar to architects.
 Residential designers can provide services for single-family dwellings of any size, and multi-family dwellings not over two stories and with no more than four units in each structure.

 For more detailed information on the role of each profession, please refer to: 'A Consumer's Guide to Hiring Architects, Residential Designers and Registered Interior Designers' or 'The Blue Book'.

 For information about the investigation and enforcement process, or instructions on how to file a complaint, please go to the File a Complaint page.

-To find out if a design professional has had any disciplinary action taken against him, please call the Enforcement Division at (702) 486-7300.
+To find out if a design professional has a record of any disciplinary action in Nevada, please call the Enforcement Division at (702) 486-7300.